Neville Page: Designing Sci-Fi Creatures and Characters

 Prometheus’ Engineer and Trilobite

 Prometheus uncovered the secrets behind the Space Jockey from Alien and unleashed new lore in the franchise.
 Neville Page was responsible for creating the Engineer, in which Ridley Scott had certain parameters for the design: “He was specific about wanting it to be classic Roman and Grecian sculpture–those particular shapes that are iconic.
 He wanted it to be 9ft plus tall for reasons that relate to Prometheus, Nephilim, and ancient alien theories.
 In the end, it’s a pretty simple thing … I’m creating a human being with proportions that are just large in scale.
 That’s not a hard job on paper, but it is one of the most subjective ones.”
 Page then revealed that, surprisingly, Scott did not want to incorporate the H.R.
 Giger aesthetic that has visually defined the Alien films onto the Engineer’s body–something that the creature designer respectfully disagreed with.
 “Although challenging to work on the human form, I was personally hoping to do the ‘Giger thing’ on him.
-People, especially me, want to see the biomechanical surfacing.
+People, especially me, want to see biomechanical surfacing.
 So one evening after a review of the Engineer costume, I said to Ridley, ‘Do you mind if I explore a couple different things for tomorrow morning?’
 He said yes, and so respectfully I gave him the stuff I needed to do first and then got up a little early that morning and spent 45 minutes on two real quick ideas of Giger aesthetic costuming.
 Rather than try and copy (which can slow you down), I interpreted it so at the very least it’s going to be slightly different for Ridley and not feel entirely Giger.
 I freestyled it and Ridley’s first reaction was, ‘Oh my god, this is it.’
 I thought to myself, I spent months trying to come up with something great and in 45 minutes I came up with what he felt was great.
 I realized at that moment that there’s no reference to how long it takes to do something.
 That’s how we came about it, and it just worked out.”

 A few months after finishing his work on the Engineer, Neville Page was called once again to contribute on the Trilobite, the giant facehugger by which the Space Jockey meets his end in the final act of Prometheus.
 Up until then, the art department hadn’t quite nailed down the design for the terrifying creature, but Ridley Scott liked the direction that visual effects art director Steven Messing was heading toward–evolving the crab-like design of the original facehugger into an octopus-inspired alien creature.
 Page explained that the trick to make this creature really ferocious was its movements, so he brought in longtime friend and collaborator Alex Alvarez.
 “I designed a quick octopus-like thing which ultimately was what it ended up being minus details, and Alex knocked it out of the park.
 He did such cool stuff, and that really helped Ridley understand its potential of performance.
 The challenge for me was coming up with a way to not have it look stupid.
 How does an octopus stand on its tippy tentacles?
 I came up with this metaphor of a chimpanzee/gorilla … they do this knuckle walk, so I thought, let me bend the end of the limb and add a claw so it can have this walk to it, but with eight legs.
 I gave these poses to Alex, sort of key frames to show how it would raise up and expose all the stuff we wanted to see,” he explained.